Moses Ingram

-Moses Ingram is an American actress.
+Moses Ingram (born February 6, 1994) is an American actress.
 She is best known for her role as Jolene in the Netflix miniseries The Queen's Gambit (2020).
 For this role, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.
 She is also known for her role as Reva Sevander/the Third Sister in the Disney+ miniseries Obi-Wan Kenobi (2022).

 Early life and education

-Ingram, who is of African American heritage, grew up in Baltimore in a blended family of six children; her mother worked in childcare and her stepfather worked in city operations.
+Ingram was born on February 6, 1994 in Baltimore in a blended family of six children; her mother worked in childcare and her stepfather worked in city operations.
 When Ingram was 10 years old, her mother and a teacher at Windsor Hills Elementary enrolled her in an after-school theater program.
 She later attended the Baltimore School for the Arts, graduating in 2012.

 Due to financial limitations, Ingram declined an offer to attend Howard University and enrolled at Baltimore City Community College in 2012.
 Although Baltimore City did not have a drama program, she was encouraged by her advisor to continue acting and audition for local plays.
 She also took on multiple part-time jobs and scholarships to fund her schooling.
 She graduated with an associate degree.

 In 2015, she won a regional competition from the National Society of Arts and Letters, and finished fourth in the nationals.
 The winner of that competition, Jonathan Majors, encouraged her to audition for the Yale School of Drama.
 She was accepted with scholarship support and enrolled in the fall of 2016.

 Before starting Yale, she renamed herself Moses, after the biblical figure.
 "So when we got to school [Yale] they wanted us to register our names because this is the first time they would be publicized so people can see them.
 And before I got to Yale, I had had such a time just trying to make things work that my name just didn't feel suited.
 So I prayed and asked God, 'What is it?
 I know it's not my name now, but it is something.'
 And a few days later, I just heard Moses in my head and that was it."

 She received a Princess Grace Award in 2018.
 In her final year at Yale, Ingram received rave reviews for her lead performance as Viola in an Afrocentric version of William Shakespeare's Twelfth Night.
 She graduated with her Master of Fine Arts in June 2019.